 B. Sampling |

-- Define and interpret the following terms related to sampling.
+- Define and utilize the following concepts related to sampling.
 (Apply)

 1. Acceptance quality limit (AQL)